-On May 22, 2012, Governor O'Malley signed House Bill 1411 (HB 1411), entitled Wetlands and Waterways Program Fees, into law.
-Chapter 722 of the 2012 Laws of Maryland made significant changes to the application fees being charged by MDE for applications for Tidal Wetlands Licenses and Permits and Nontidal Wetlands and Waterways Letters of Authorization and Permits.
+House Bill 1411 (HB 1411), entitled Wetlands and Waterways Program Fees, was signed into law on May 22, 2012.
+Chapter 722 of the 2012 Laws of Maryland made significant changes to the fees being charged by MDE for applications for Tidal Wetlands Licenses and Permits and Nontidal Wetlands and Waterways Letters of Authorization and Permits.
 The modified fee schedule became effective July 1, 2012.